kartonfarkas/api_docs/source/suite/contacts/creating_multiple_contacts.rst

        {
          "test1@ema.il":
          {
-           "2009":"Contact with the external id already exists: 3" },
+           "2009": "Contact with the external id already exists: 3" },
          "test2@ema.il":
          {
-           "2009":"Contact with the external id already exists: 3" }
+           "2009": "Contact with the external id already exists: 3" }
        }
      }